CheyTac M-200 Intervention

 D&L MR30PG

-Notes: The MR30PG (Marksman’s Rifle, .30 caliber, Professional Grade) is a type of rifle known as a "rail gun" – a rifle where the stock is replaced by a simple metal fixture and a padded butt.
+Notes: The MR30PG (Marksman’s Rifle, .30 caliber, Professional Grade) is a type of rifle known as a “rail gun” – a rifle where a simple metal fixture and a padded butt replace the stock.
 This is done to lighten the rifle and make it easier to take down for storage and concealment.
 Most of the rest of the MR30PG is also made from steel rails.
 It is heavy, but easily portable.
 The barrel is heavy and fluted.
 The top of the receiver has a MIL-STD-1913 rail, and on top of that is a large steel frame/cage to protect the optics and to allow the mounting of other accessories, as well as to function as a carrying handle.
 The left side of the stock has a bubble level.
 Two more MIL-STD-1913 rails are on the front of the rifle to allow mounting more accessories.
 The MR30PG does not come with iron sights.

 Weapon